What is Day of the Badger?

 What makes Communication Sciences and Disorders special?

-The Department of Communication Sciences and Disorders is home to five related programs: undergraduate degrees; accredited master’s program in speech language pathology; accredited professional doctorate in audiology; doctoral program with research training and specialization; and a post-baccalaureate capstone certificate.
+The Department of Communication Sciences and Disorders (CSD) is home to five related programs: undergraduate degrees in CSD; accredited master’s degree in speech language pathology; accredited professional doctorate in audiology (AuD); doctoral program (PhD) with research training and specialization; and a post-baccalaureate capstone certificate.

-We serve the local community by providing wide-ranging speech, language, and hearing services in our campus-based training clinic; provide statewide outreach related to speech-language and audiology service needs; perform cutting-edge research; and train professionals who will carry on the mission of improving communication abilities for all people.
+We serve the local community by providing wide-ranging speech, language, and hearing services in our campus-based training clinic; we provide statewide outreach related to speech-language and audiology service needs; and we perform cutting-edge research, and train professionals who will carry on the mission of improving communication abilities for all people.

 Become a Donor